-Using a battery tester, you will be able to determine if the battery is good or needs to be replaced.
+Need to test your vehicle’s charging system?
+Learn how to do it by following the procedures shown below.
+Using a battery tester, you can determine if the battery is good or needs to be replaced.
 We will show you how to perform a load test, which tells you if the alternator is providing the required voltage.

 What you will need

 Tips for buying a car battery tester: